liangfu/dnn/README.md

 Comparing to Caffe and many other implements, DNN is relatively independent to third-party libraries, (Yes, we don't require Boost and Database systems to be install before crafting your own network models) and it can be more easily portable to mobile systems, like iOS, Android and RaspberryPi etc.
+And more importantly, DNN is powerful!
+It supports both convolutional networks and recurrent networks, as well as combinations of the two.

 ## Available Modules